thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 {% highlight javascript %}
 var processPage = function() {
-    jobs = this.evaluate(getJobs);
+    // Part 1: Scrape and print the jobs in the jobs table jobs = this.evaluate(getJobs);
     require('utils').dump(jobs);

-    if (currentPage >= 3 || !this.exists("table#jobs")) {
+    // Part 2: Exit if we're finished scraping if (currentPage >= 3 || !this.exists("table#jobs")) {
         return terminate.call(casper);
     }

+    // Part 3: Click the Next link and wait for the next page
+    // of jobs to load
     currentPage++;

     this.thenClick("div#jobPager a#next").then(function() {